 This process is so enjoyable.
 You lie down in a bed and close your eyes for an hour and a half while calming music plays in the background and a technician attaches little feathery nothings to your lashes.
 It’s the most socially acceptable naptime any working adult could ask for.
 And if you’re not already sold, most salons offer complimentary massages while you’re on the eyelash bed.

 Only if you don’t play by the rules.
-Many people have made the mistake of pulling out the extensions by their selves not only is it extremely painful but it leaves you with few to no natural eyelashes left.
-However, after taking care and applying Vaseline to my lashes every night, my natural eyelashes were back to normal after a month and a half.
+Many people have made the mistake of pulling out their extensions by themselves.
+Not only is it extremely painful but it leaves you with few to no natural eyelashes left.
+If your eyelash extensions are bothering you, wait and get them professionally remove.
+Not only does this save you the pain, it saves your natural lashes.